Steps for Taking the Placement Test

 - Pay for the test: There is no testing fee for first-time-in-college (FTIC) students who have not previously taken a computerized placement test or had one reflected on their transcripts.
 Seminole State students who are retaking all or part of the test will be assessed a $10 fee.
+A $10 fee will be assessed for non-Seminole State students who are not applying for admission to the College.
 Payment must be received before testing can begin.
 Contact the Assessment and Testing Center for more information.

 - Final steps: Complete Seminole State's online student orientation, and schedule an advisement appointment with the Academic Advising and Counseling Department.
 Your advisor will help you interpret your test scores and place you in the appropriate courses.

 What should I bring on the day of the test?